martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 The `external_session_id` extension is included in a ClientHello and - if the extension is present in the ClientHello - either ServerHello (for TLS and DTLS versions less than 1.3) or EncryptedExtensions (for TLS 1.3).
-In TLS 1.3, the `external_session_id` extension MUST NOT be included in a ServerHello.

 Endpoints MUST check that the `session_id` parameter in the extension that they receive includes the `tls-id` attribute value that they received in their peer's